balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

 <summary><b>I want to use the debug UART interface</b></summary>
 <br>

-<p>1) If you are using the <b>Jetson Orin Nano Devkit</b>, <b>Jetson Orin NX</b>, the <b>Seeed J3010</b> or <b>Seeed J4010</b> you will need a USB to TTL converter cable and a serial communication program like <code>minicom</code>.
-The USB to TTL converter's pins need to be connected to the UART TXD, UART RXD and GND pins of the Jetson carrier board, which are located underneath the Orin module.
+<p>1) If you are using the <b>Jetson Orin Nano Devkit</b>, <b>Jetson Orin NX</b>, the <b>Seeed J3010</b> or <b>Seeed J4010</b> you will need a USB to TTL converter cable.
+The USB to TTL converter's pins need to be connected to the UART TXD, UART RXD and GND pins on the Jetson carrier board, which are located underneath the Orin module.
+The other end of the cable should be plugged into the USB port of your host/development PC.
+Your host PC can connect to the Jetson device using a serial communication program like <code>minicom</code>

 ![Orin Nano Devkit pinout location](/img/jetson-orin/Nano_pinout_with_module_square.webp)